 If the defendant tries to claim that you were partly at fault for stopping short, you can still usually receive damages.
 Florida law allows victims who were partly at fault to receive damages for the proportion of fault the defendant caused.
 The damages may be reduced by the portion of fault you share, but the laws are strongly in favor of the person who was rear-ended in a tailgating accident.

 Miami Tailgating Accident Lawyer Offering Free Consultations

-If you or a loved one was injured in a car accident involving tailgating, call The Law Offices of Prosper Shaked today.
+If you or a loved one was injured in a car accident involving tailgating, call Prosper Shaked Accident Injury Attorneys PA today.
 Miami tailgating injury lawyer Prosper Shaked represents victims of car accidents caused by tailgating and other common causes.
 For help with your case, contact our law offices today to schedule a free consultation.
 Our number is (305) 694-2676.